-House - Contributing - A two-story, five bay wide, side gabled house with cementitious siding, and one-story wings at both ends.
-Other than the siding, a missing balustrade on the roof of the wing, and the smaller front porch, the house does not appear to have changed from its original construction.
-Unknown construction date, but estimated around 1924.
+House - Contributing - A two-story, five bay wide, side gabled house with artificial siding, and a one story original ell at the west end.
+A small one story addition is located at the east end.
+Other than the siding, a missing balustrade on the ell, and the east addition the house does not appear to have changed from its original construction.
+Unknown construction date, but estimated around 1923.

 Shed - Non-contributing - The site currently contains a one-story gable roof storage building.
 The structure has swing doors and vertical wood siding.
-The date of construction is unknown but it appears to be post WW II.
+The date of construction is unknown but it appears to be newer that the house.